realeyes-media/demo-encoder/README.md

 * $ npm install -g bower
 * $ npm install
 * $ bower install
-* Update /server/config/aws-config.json.template with your aws access key and secret key for S3 uploading.
-Then rename the file to aws-config.json
+* Update **/server/config/aws-config.json.template** with your aws access key and secret key for S3 uploading.
+Then rename the file to **aws-config.json**
-* Update the *bucketName* value in /server/config/configuration.json with your s3 bucket name
+* Update the *bucketName* value in **/server/config/configuration.json** with your s3 bucket name
-* Turn local cleanup on/off with the cleanup value in /server/config/configuration.json
+* Turn local cleanup on/off with the cleanup value in **/server/config/configuration.json**
+* To get signed URLs from bucket storage, use the signedUrls value in **/server/config/configuration.json**

 ## How do I run the app? ##